Jrdevangel/scrumApp/Readme.md

 DELETE /api/tasks/{id}: Delete a task (Manager only)

 ## 🤝 Contributions
-This project was developed collaboratively by Jrdevangel, FJRJ3D, jmatisam and Krisel1.
+This project was developed collaboratively by [Jrdevangel](https://github.com/Jrdevangel), [FJRJ3D](https://github.com/FJRJ3D), [jmatisam](https://github.com/jmatisam), and [Krisel1](https://github.com/Krisel1).
 Contributions are welcome!
 Please fork this repository, create a new branch for your feature or bugfix, and submit a pull request.